 Types of Alcohol Education and Therapy Programs

 There are different levels of alcohol education and alcohol treatment programs.
 Depending on the state, they have varying degrees of length of treatment and criteria.
-Most states allow minors under the age of 21 and DUI first-offenders to undergo "Level I" alcohol education courses -- typically consisting of 12 hours (or two days) of education about the effects of alcohol.
+Most states allow minors under 21 and first-time DUI offenders to undergo Level I alcohol education courses.
+These courses usually consist of 12 hours of education about the effects of alcohol.

-Conversely, some states may require adult drivers convicted of alcohol-related charges to participate in "Level II" alcohol education courses -- which typically include education but also therapy in a state-approved program.
-The length of the therapy increases depending on the severity of the violation and whether the offender has had multiple DUIs.
+Other states may require adult drivers convicted of alcohol-related charges to participate in Level II courses.
+These courses usually include education and therapy in a state-approved program.
+The length of the therapy increases depending on the severity of the violation and whether you've had multiple DUIs.

 Finally, there is often up to a 30-month program for multiple offenders.
 Alcohol education classes are mandatory in some states.
 However, negotiation and plea bargaining sometimes reduce or eliminate the duration requirement.

 Specific Alcohol Education and Treatment Programs